gt12889/gt12889/README.md

 Hi I'm Tuan
 ============================
-Software Engineer / Cyber Security Interest
+Software Engineer / CyberSecurity Focus
 ------------------------------------------------
-🎓 Bachelor's of Science in Computer Info Systems(Cybersecurity focus) at UT Dallas.
+🎓 Bachelor's of Science in CIS (Cybersecurity ) at UT Dallas.
 (May 2026)

 * 🌍  I'm based in Dallas, TX
 * ✉️  You can contact me at [t.dinh43204@gmail.com](mailto:t.dinh43204@gmail.com)